filipviz/filip-world/content/_index.md

 My name is Filip.

 - I worked as a jazz trumpet player, music producer, and audio engineer from 2019-2021.
-- Since November 2021, I have been working on {{< link src="https://juicebox.money" class="external" target="_blank" rel="noopener noreferrer" >}}Juicebox{{< /link >}}, a platform for running businesses and crowdfunding campaigns on Ethereum.
+- From 2021-2024, I worked on {{< link src="https://juicebox.money" class="external" target="_blank" rel="noopener noreferrer" >}}Juicebox{{< /link >}}, a platform for funding and running projects on Ethereum.

-I'm interested in machine learning, which I study in my free time.
+I'm taking a year off to study mathematics and machine learning.
+I'm interested in Linux, calisthenics, classics, and Christian theology.
 You can see some of my work on [GitHub](https://github.com/filipviz), or email me: f (at) filip.world.